Master of Arts - MA

 3. Writing sample (such as a research paper):

-• Students applying for the 2-year M.A.
-Cohort with emphasis in education should submit a research paper about their pedagogy or educational philosophy in the classroom.
+• Students applying for the two-year MA Cohort with emphasis in education should submit a research paper about their pedagogy or educational philosophy in the classroom.

-• Students applying for the 2-year M.A.
-Cohort with an emphasis in education must submit a YouTube or Vimeo link to a class or series of classes taught by the applicant.
+• Students applying for the two-year MA Cohort with an emphasis in education must submit a YouTube or Vimeo link to a class or series of classes taught by the applicant.
 Include the password if password protected.

 4. Email addresses for three individuals familiar with your teaching, academic, and/or artistic work who can provide letters of recommendation to be requested through and submitted into the application.